✓ Updated March 2026

 Sunrise Kayak to the Coral Gardens

 activityPaddle out from your overwater bungalow just as the sun begins to paint the sky in hues of orange and pink.
-The calm morning waters offer unparalleled visibility for snorkeling amongst vibrant coral formations and a kaleidoscope of tropical fish.
-Look for the shy sea turtles that often frequent these shallow reefs.
+The calm morning waters offer unparalleled visibility for snorkeling amongst vibrant coral formations and a kaleidoscope of tropical fish, a truly magical start to the day.

 Best time: April-October